Delaunay/Gamekit/Docs/DataDriven/Abilities.rst

 	* Root: prevent all movements
 	* Break: disable passive abilities
 	* Dead: removes all buffs, debuffs and disables
+		* Death is both a disable and a dispel, on depth all active effects are removed but all actions are disabled.
+	* Etheral: cannot do physical damage, cannot be damaged by physical attacks [TODO]
+	* Disarmed: cannot do physical attacks [TODO]

 * Dispel: removes debuff and disables
-	* Level: level of the disable
+	* Level: level of the dispel
 		* Minor
 		* Medium
 		* Strong